Where do we offer training?

 How long does the course and testing take?

-As a general rule, allow about 5 hours to complete our course and test.
 The time taken depends on the number of people in the course and the student's uptake of the information provided to get them through the exam.

 Is lunch provided?